wdebeaum/cabot/README.md

 CABOT stands for Conversing About Blocks On a Table.
 It is a collaborative assistant for the blocks world developed by IHMC together with University of Rochester and SIFT.
 The project is funded by DARPA under the Communication with Computers (CwC) program.

 This git repo is a mirror of the TRIPS `cabot` CVS module.
-It is updated nightly.
+It is updated manually when we feel the system is relatively stable.

 [Installation instructions](http://trips.ihmc.us/trac/cabot/wiki/CABoTSystemInstallation).